lnsy-dev/image-tags/README.md

 }
 ```

-**Note:** The image loaded by `LazyImg` will inherit the dimensions of the `lazy-img` element, so it's recommended to set appropriate width and height either directly on the `lazy-img` element or through CSS.

 ### Error Handling

 If an image fails to load or if the `src` attribute is missing, `LazyImg` will display an error message within the element.
 You can style these error messages using CSS: